AlexIoannides/kubernetes-mlops/README.md

 ### Building an ML Component for Seldon

-To deploy a ML component using Seldon, we need to create Seldon-compatible Docker containers.
+To deploy a ML component using Seldon, we need to create Seldon-compatible Docker images.
 We start by following [these guidelines](https://github.com/SeldonIO/seldon-core/blob/master/docs/wrappers/python.md) for defining a Python class that wraps an ML model targeted for deployment with Seldon.
 This is contained within the `seldon-ml-score-component` directory.
 Firstly, ensure that the docker daemon is running locally and then run,

 ```bash
 s2i build seldon-ml-score-component seldonio/seldon-core-s2i-python3:0.4 alexioannides/seldon-ml-score-component